AI Model Configuration

 Anthropic

-- Claude Opus 4.6 — highest capability, used for reasoning tier
+- Claude Opus 4.7 — highest capability, default for the reasoning tier

 - Claude Sonnet 4.6 — balanced performance, used for standard and fast tiers